ltwp/ltwp/pecs.md

 ![](http://amphidromic.net/images/pecs/deposition_heatmap.png)

 The sediment imported to the Cargill Marsh, east of Whale's Tail, was estimated by Dan Nowacki (USGS) in his upcoming paper, _Linking tidal-creek sediment fluxes to vertical sediment accumulation in a restored salt marsh_.
-Hydrodynamic data for this study were collected in-situ ([data available here](https://cmgds.marine.usgs.gov/data-releases/datarelease/10.5066-P972R6AW/)).
+Hydrodynamic data for these studies were collected in-situ ([data available here](https://cmgds.marine.usgs.gov/data-releases/datarelease/10.5066-P972R6AW/)).

 Both Dan Nowacki's paper and mine ([draft PDF here](http://amphidromic.net/images/pecs/wtm_sediment_draft.pdf)) are submitted to ESPL and undergoing review.
 Stay tuned for an additional paper on these data by McKenna Bristow on blue carbon capture and loss!